 You can only submit an application on the official flydubai careers website.
-The airline last opened its cabin crew recruitment process in June 2017 and we are awaiting further information from flydubai for when they will start accepting applications again.
+The airline last opened its cabin crew recruitment process in early 2018 and we are awaiting further information from flydubai on when they expect to start accepting applications again.

 Flydubai’s recruitment team uses a software application called ‘Taleo’ to organise their hiring process.
 This is a type of Applicant Tracking System (ATS) that scans your resume/CV without any human involvement.